edwbuck/hlug-website/README.md

 # Houston Linux User's Group Website Sources

-The Houston Linux User's Group is the longest lived, most active, Linux User's Group in Houston Texas.
+The Houston Linux User's Group is the longest lived, most active, Linux User's Group in Houston, Texas.
 Founded in 1995, it has moved locations a number of times, and currently holds weekly meetings.

 This repository contains the source content and generation tools to render